-5 steps to a successful distributed identity management model
+5 steps to distributed, multi-cloud identity management

-Step 1: Choose a distributed architecture.
+Step 1: Choose a distributed architecture

 To eliminate the pain points of IAM in legacy systems, a distributed architecture is required.
 With Identity Orchestration software, distributed identities navigate with ease across the entire system using an abstraction layer.

-Step 2: Leave your legacy infrastructure behind.
+Step 2: Leave your legacy infrastructure behind

 Embrace the opportunity to modernize your infrastructure and opt to decommission legacy infrastructure.
 By upgrading to IaaS options, you can tidy up the remnants of the past, such as:

 - Review existing group memberships and access levels

 - Update, consolidate, and consistently implement access policies

 - Identify security vulnerabilities such as compromised credentials